If you're out of BEST Queso Fresco, reach for Cotija Cheese, Feta Cheese, Ricotta Cheese, Cottage Cheese, and Monterey Jack Cheese.

 It has a dry, curd-like texture that crumbles easily and contains small lumps of firmer cheese throughout, making it distinct from most other soft cheeses.

-Cottage cheese can be an excellent replacement for queso fresco when used in dishes like tacos or enchiladas, as its crumbled texture complements the flavor of Mexican cuisine particularly well.
+Cottage cheese can be an excellent replacement for queso fresco when used in dishes like tacos or enchiladas, as its crumbled texture goes with the flavor of Mexican cuisine particularly well.

 For further flavor variation, consider adding herbs and spices to the spread or even folding diced tomatoes and onions into the cheese itself before using.